 First, in both, those who submit are described as proud and reluctant to submit.
 Second, in both, they abandon settled areas and move towards caves.
 While in the Assyrian inscriptions this type of movement is part of a widespread literary trope, it is otherwise unknown in Biblical literature.
 It is not immediately clear what purpose is served in Isa 2:10, 19, and 21 by the movement into caves.
-Hiding in caves does not appear to protect them from '' TIDE and LITE seems most reasonable to understand this motif as reflecting the motif of hiding in inaccessible locations found in Assyrian inscriptions, in which the inaccessible locations can provide refuge from Assyrian vengeance on rebels.
+Hiding in caves does not appear to protect them from '', and and this motif as reflecting the motif of hiding in inaccessible locations found in Assyrian inscriptions, in which the inaccessible locations can provide refuge from Assyrian vengeance on rebels.
 Third, the flight into the caves is interpreted in both Assyrian and Biblical passages as implicit recognition of the sovereign's sovereignty.